-Rosy cheeks under pompom toques, hot chocolate by the crackling fire, nuthatches clouding the sky, skis gliding through a white forest, and the soft slow fall of big fat snowflakes… these are just a few of my favourite winter things.
+Rosy cheeks under pompom toques, hot chocolate by the crackling fire, nuthatches clouding the sky, skis gliding through a white forest, and the soft slow fall of big fat snowflakes… these are just a few of my favourite winter things about Jasper!

 Come wintertime, Jasper is ready to slow down and get cozy (or at least I am!).
-If you are planning a trip to Jasper during the winter months, you won’t find yourself alone in the woods.
+If you are planning a trip to Jasper in the winter months, you won’t find yourself alone in the woods.
 There are tonnes of people out and about exploring and taking advantage of Jasper’s winter.
 Yes, it can be cold.
-But as long as you’re bundled up, there’s a lot to see and do on any Jasper winter day.
+But as long as you’re dressed properly for the cold weather, there’s a lot to see and do on any Jasper winter day.

 Skiing and snowboarding: